Phurga/obsidian_vault/writing/Intro to CSI.md

 The life cycle assessment (LCA) framework [@ISO2006_ISO14040] aims at adressing this challenge, by considering the environmental impacts of a product through a "product system" perspective.
 This product system links all activities involved with the use of the product, both upstream (production, logistics etc) and downstream (end of life treatments).
 Any activity can be brought down to a list of exchanges with the environment (elementary flows), marking a potential human-induced environmental impact.
 The framework considers a range of environmental issues (such as climate change, eutrophication, water scarcity) to which elementary flows are linked to via coefficients (characterization factors) translating exchanges with the environment into environmental impacts.
 A cause-effect chain can be established to derive environmental issues results into damage on humans or biodiversity [@UNEP2016_GlobalGuidance; @Verones2017_LCIAframework].
 ## nature valuation and protection
 ### ecosystem quality or biodiversity
 Human value nature for different reasons.
 Under an anthropocentric paradigm, nature is considered as a resource for human to live from.
 Under a biocentric paradigm, nature is considered as a system composed of non-human beings with a right to exist regardless of their relation to humans [@IPBES2022_SummaryPolicymakers].
-An ecocentric paradigm also exists, valuing the ecosystem as a whole and thus not only its organismal community but also the abiotic environment.

 These two paradigms lead to the definition of two end goals in social policies: anthropocentrism to protecting human beings and biocentrism to protecting non-human beings as well.
 Areas of protection in LCA have evolved over time and are still debated.
 Especially, how damage on the natural environment should be considered has long been debated [@Koellner2013_UNEPSETACGuideline; @Curran2016_HowWell; @Verones2017_LCIAframework; @Debarre2025_RevampingLCIA].
 Herein I propose to consider an area of protection for non-human beings, under the term "biodiversity" (rather than "ecosystem quality").
 Biodiversity being more aligned with concepts of conservation biology and environmental policy [@Curran2016_HowWell;@Soule1985_WhatConservation;@IPBES2019_GlobalAssessment;@CBD2011_ConventionBiological].
 ### biodiversity and ecosystem services